-By Telephone - Cover Virginia Call Center (CVCC) at (855) 242- 8282 on Saturdays, except on state holidays.
+By Telephone - Cover Virginia Call Center (CVCC) at (855) 242-8282 A family/individual may call the CVCC toll-free and complete the Application over the telephone with a Customer Service Representative (CSR).
+The CVCC is open from 8AM to 7PM, Monday through Friday and 9AM to Noon on Saturdays, except on state holidays.
 A TTY line is also available: (888) 221-1590.
 The CVCC has several Spanish-speaking CSRs on staff and also has access to a language line.
 Anybody that is not comfortable conversing in English may state the language they wish to speak, and the CSR will establish a three-way conversation with the applicant and an interpreter on the line.